thillRobot/ros_workshop/module6/tutorial6_turtlebot3_navigation/tutorial6_turtlebot3_navigation.md

 ## Overview:
-After completing _Tutorial 5 - Turtlebot Simulator_, You have learned some basics of ROS, and you have a more advanced robot.
-Next you are going to learn to use the navigation stack with the turtlebot3 simulator.
+In this tutorial you will learn to use the navigation stack with the turtlebot3 simulations.
 Read more [here](https://emanual.robotis.com/docs/en/platform/turtlebot3/navigation/#ros-1-navigation) and [here](http://wiki.ros.org/navigation/Tutorials).

 ## System Requirements:

-- **ROS+OS**: This tutorial is intended for a system with ROS Melodic installed on the Ubuntu 18.04 LTS operating system.
+- **ROS+OS**: This tutorial is intended for a system with ROS noetic installed on the Ubuntu 20.04 LTS operating system.
 Alternate versions of ROS (i.e. - Kinetic, Noetic, etc.) may work but have not been tested.
 Versions of ROS are tied to versions of Ubuntu.
 - **ROS**: Your computer must be connected to the internet to proceed.
 Update the system before you begin.
 - **Workspace Setup**: The Turtlebot3 Simulator from tutorial 5 must be operational before completing tutorial 6.

 ## Before Beginning:

-- **Backup the System:** If you are using a virtual machine, it is recommend to make a snaphot of your virtual machine before you start each module.
-In the event of an untraceable error, you can restore to a previous snapshot.

 - **ROSLAUNCH:** This tutorial involves using the roslaunch command which runs a muliple of nodes at once as described in the launch file.
 We will learn more about this later.